KonradMamla/ikea/README.md

 ## Consent Cookie Setup

-Before running the tests, you need to create the file:
+Before running the tests, you need to ensure IKEA's cookie banner is bypassed by setting valid consent cookies.

+### Option 1 – Local file (recommended for local runs)

+Create the file:

 `cypress/fixtures/consent.json`